narrative-io/narrative-rfc/nql.md

 ### Section 10 - CREATING MATERIALIZED VIEWS

-- Updated to include `REFRESH_SCHEDULE`, which defines the frequency of updates for the materialized view.
+- Create Materialized View syntax was updated to include `REFRESH_SCHEDULE`, which defines the frequency of updates for the materialized view.
-- Included the new country_code_3_to_2() UDF.
+- The UDF section includes a new function: `country_code_3_to_2()`.
-- Updated to explain querying access rules directly.
-Internal access rules are targeted using `access_rule_name` and the `company_data` identifier and external access rules are targeted using `company_slug` and `access_rule_name`
+- NQL supports targeting access rules directly.
+    - Internal access rules are targeted using `access_rule_name` and the `company_data` identifier.
+    - External access rules are targeted using `company_slug` and `access_rule_name`.
-- Created a new section explaining the Rosetta Embedded Namespace.
-The Rosetta Embedded Namespace is facilitated by `_rosetta_stone`, a direct method to query Rosetta Stone attributes.
+- Introduction of the Rosetta Embedded Namespace as a way to query attributes from specific access rules or datasets.
+The Rosetta Embedded Namespace is facilitated by `_rosetta_stone`.

 ## Update 2023-11-05